kcsalerno/wing-span/README.md

 Having a "Life List" is great, but it's also nice to see how you stack up to other birders across the globe!
 Plus, this provides valuable insights into which birds are likely to be seen in certain locations on various dates.

 ### 2. Technical Solution

-Briefly describe a technical solution to your problem with a couple concrete scenarios.

 #### Solution